MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/utils-chart.md

 ## Legend service

-The `Legend` service provides helper interfaces for creating and managing Power BI legends for Power BI visuals
+The `Legend` service provides helper interfaces for creating and managing Power BI legends for Power BI visuals.

 The module provides the following functions and interfaces: